A-Star100/srb2-mods/Character Packs/CL_AbilityPack/README.md

 ## Muscles Knuckles

-- **Earthbreaker Punch:** A SLAM to the ground that sends enemies FLYING!
+- **Knockback:** A SLAM to the ground that lets you bounce off of enemies!

 - **Strike Dash:** A short-range dash that hits enemies hard with Custom 1!